Is Raw Cacao a Stimulant? Exploring the Health Benefits of Raw Cacao — Wellness Designers + Gym Consultants

 Cacao as a stimulant

-Be warned too that cacao has a stimulant effect (it is known as “the cocaine of the Mayan’s” for a reason!) and has a half-life of 6hrs or so, suggesting it should only be consumed in modest amounts after dark by those people susceptible to such things.
+Be warned too that cacao beans are the seeds of the Theobroma cacao tree, scientifically known as Theobroma cacao.
+It has a stimulant effect (it is known as “the cocaine of the Mayan’s” for a reason!) and has a half-life of 6hrs or so, suggesting it should only be consumed in modest amounts after dark by those people susceptible to such things.

 Anti-inflammatory effects of cacao

 Inflammation is a double-edged sword, in acute situations it helps us heal and fight infection.
+The antioxidants in cacao, such as flavonoids, can relax blood vessels, leading to improved blood flow and lower blood pressure.
+The polyphenolic flavonoids in cacao also have the potential to prevent heart disease and support a healthy cardiovascular system.
 However, long-term inflammation is linked to chronic illnesses.
-In theory, the antioxidant polyphenols in cacao should combat the free radicals which mediate chronic inflammation, creating a subject of considerable interest to the medical community.
+In theory, the antioxidant polyphenols in cacao should combat the free radicals which mediate chronic inflammation, reduce blood pressure, and create a subject of considerable interest to the medical community.

 A randomized, controlled, cross-over trial with 24 participants found that those who consumed two servings of a cocoa product per day for four weeks experienced a greater reduced inflammatory markers IL-1β and IL-10 compared to the placebo group.[4]